 Rapid City School Board changes language around masks in schools

 RAPID CITY, S.D.
-(KEVN) -Nearly 50 people spoke in front of the board on Monday night.
+(KOTA) -Nearly 50 people spoke in front of the board on Monday night.

 There was a big divide between those who spoke during the public comment session, some wanted their children to wear masks at school others say there should be no mandate.